 Why is this on my mind?

 We’re raising our prices next year.
 The current PMPro Plus plan will be priced about 30% higher than it is now.
 This means that the 30%ish BFCM deal going on right now is more like a 50% off deal vs next year’s pricing.

 By far the largest expense we have as a business is employee and contractor pay.
 Like other companies, we give raises to cover inflation in addition to performance-based raises.
 As our costs increase, we need to increase our pricing to adjust for that.

 At the same time, our software and service continue to evolve and get better.
 When we first launched PMPro Plus, we had only a handful of add ons.
 We now have 78 that we manage ourselves.
 The core plugin, and many of those add ons, are getting more powerful over time.
 We’ve found ways to improve the efficiency and effectiveness of our support.
 Our tutorials and documentation get better every year.
 Customers get a lot more value for their purchase than they did a few years ago.

 The average price of our offerings is going up, but the real opportunity we have with this coming update is to better align our products and services with the real value we are providing to the types of customers we tend to have.
 That all changes over time, and we’re due for a bit of a shake up.
 A little bit.

-As a reminder, existing customers, especially those who take advantage of our BFCM offer, have little to worry about.
+As a reminder, existing customers, have little to worry about.
 If you stay current with your subscription, you will be charged the amount you agreed to at checkout.